-The Covered Medication Search Tool provided by Elixir (formerly known as EnvisionRx) gives you immediate access to information about prescription drugs covered by the Alliance Coal Health Plan.
+The Covered Medication Search tool provided by Elixir (formerly known as EnvisionRx) gives you immediate access to information about prescription drugs covered by the Alliance Coal Health Plan.
 Use it to help your doctor or nurse practitioner prescribe covered medications.
+This online tool allows you and your health care provider to:

 - Search covered medications.

-- See the tier level of a medication and any restrictions.
+- See a medication’s tier level and any restrictions.

 Periodically, all drugs are reviewed and re-assigned to the Plan’s coverage tiers based on the Elixir Preferred Drug List (explained in the following paragraph) and each drug’s average cost.
 Periodically, new drugs are added to the coverage tiers, and some drugs are re-assigned to different tiers or excluded from coverage.
 The Federal Drug Administration approves new prescription drugs for sale in the U.S. during the year, but these “new-to-market” drugs are not covered under the Plan until they are added to one of the Plan’s coverage tiers and included in the Elixir Covered Medication Search.